Delta-in-hub/cpython/Doc/howto/instrumentation.rst

 To observe **every** callable invocation (including C-implemented functions and method descriptors) with a **single, global probe**, CPython emits ``python`` provider ``call-entry`` events carrying the filename, function name, and module name.
-The probe fires at both runtime choke points that all calls pass through while minimizing per-call overhead by avoiding string conversions when the Unicode objects are already ASCII-ready:
+The probe first derives those strings from the target callable (Python functions, C functions, descriptors, and type calls) and only falls back to the current frame when the callable has no metadata, so extension calls like ``_pickle.loads`` emit useful names.
+Conversions are avoided when the Unicode objects are already ASCII-ready to limit per-call overhead:

 * ``_PyObject_VectorcallTstate()`` is the lone implementation of ``PyObject_Vectorcall``.
 It is reached from bytecode-driven calls, direct C-API calls, and vectorcall-compatible types.
-The call-entry probe is emitted just before invoking the resolved ``vectorcallfunc`` so vectorcall-capable objects are covered without per-opcode instrumentation.【F:Include/internal/pycore_call.h†L64-L117】【F:Include/internal/pycore_call.h†L120-L152】
+The call-entry probe is emitted just before invoking the resolved ``vectorcallfunc`` so vectorcall-capable objects are covered without per-opcode instrumentation.【F:Include/internal/pycore_call.h†L142-L240】【F:Include/internal/pycore_call.h†L244-L281】
 * ``_PyObject_MakeTpCall()`` is the fallback when a ``vectorcallfunc`` is absent, building temporary argument tuples/dicts before invoking ``tp_call``.
-  Mirroring the same entry probe here closes the gap for legacy ``tp_call``-only callables reached from either the interpreter or external C code.【F:Objects/call.c†L169-L220】【F:Objects/call.c†L312-L349】
+  Mirroring the same entry probe here closes the gap for legacy ``tp_call``-only callables reached from either the interpreter or external C code.【F:Objects/call.c†L169-L227】【F:Objects/call.c†L237-L260】

 With probes anchored at these two functions you get a uniform provider view of all callable executions without per-opcode or per-type instrumentation.
 If you